csound-plugins/csound-plugins/src/else/docs/loadmtx.md

-# loadmtx
+# loadnpy

 ## Abstract

-Load an array (of any number of dimensions) saved as a .npy file
+Load an array saved in the npy format

 ## Description

-``loadmtx`` loads an array saved as a .npy file.
-A .npy file holds a possibly multidimensional array of either int or float type, with members of 32 or 64 bits.
-This opcodes converts all such formats to a float array of the same shape.
+``loadnpy`` loads an array saved to disc in the npy format.
+A `.npy` file holds a possibly multidimensional array of either int or float type, with members of 32 or 64 bits.
+This opcodes converts all such formats to a float64 array of the same shape.
 For more information on the `.npy` format, see
 <https://numpy.org/devdocs/reference/generated/numpy.lib.format.html>

 ## Syntax